Real Estate Crowdfunding Returns

 Investing in a real estate crowdfunding debt offering generates returns in a different way than equity deals.
 Instead of owning equity in a project, investors are basically lending money to an investor or developer on a deal.

-Returns on a debt investment is usually earned through interest payments made on the loan.
+Returns on a debt investment are usually earned through interest payments made on the loan.
 Just like a bank earns interest on money it lends, investors receive interest on money they lend through debt crowdfunding.

 It’s important to understand that real estate is an illiquid investment.
 Investors can’t simply sell their shares when they need cash like they can with stocks.
 Money that’s invested in a real estate crowdfunding investment will be tied up until the sponsor either sells or refinances the property.

 Most crowdfunding deals have terms between 5 and 10 years.
-This gives the deal sponsor enough time to increase the revenue and property value, build equity in the asset and sell it for a profit.
+This gives the deal sponsor enough time to increase the revenue and property value, build equity in the asset, and sell it for a profit.

 Depending on the deal, investors may have to wait a few years to even start receiving any cash distributions.
 This is often the case with crowdfunded development deals.
-It may take 2 years for the developer to complete the construction, then another year to lease the property up and start receiving rental income.
+It may take 2 years for the developer to complete the construction, then another year to lease the property and start receiving rental income.

-Debt crowdfunding investments often have shorter terms since the loans are usually used as a bridge loan to finance construction or until long-term financing can be obtained.
+Debt crowdfunding investments often have shorter terms since the loans are usually used as bridge loan to finance construction or until long-term financing can be obtained.
 These deals may have terms as short as 6 months but are often 1 to 2 years.

 Managing Risk vs Return

-The value-add opportunity has a lot of room to increase rents and significantly increase the property value.
+The value-add opportunity has a lot of room to increase rents and the property value.
 However, a lot has to go right in order for it all to work out.
 The renovations have to be completed within the planned budget and timeframe, or the project may run out of money, and investors either have to put in more capital or the bank loan may not get paid.

 The newer apartment building doesn’t have much room to raise rents or increase the property value because it’s already maximizing its income potential, so the potential returns won’t be as high.
 However, there’s not nearly as much that can go wrong so the risk to investors is less.